robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 <br>

 <hr>
-Your next journey will be to add some very cool functions to our web page using JavaScript.
+Your next journey will be to add some very cool functionality to our web page using JavaScript.
 <br><br>

 <div class="final">